-- An employee must be available by telephone or email during the scheduled hours of the telecommuting arrangement, with the exception of their scheduled lunch period.
+- An employee must be available through all town-provided channels including but not limited to email, telephone, messaging, Smart Phones, etc. during the scheduled hours of the remote work arrangement, with the exception of their scheduled lunch period or breaks to ensure timely responses in accordance with the Town’s communication standards.
+This includes the expectation that phones or voicemail will be forwarded appropriately.
 Any changes to their home contact information must be reported to their supervisor immediately.

 - Overtime hours must be pre-approved by the supervisor.
-Any shift differential pay will apply only when the supervisor requires the employee to work during hours where the shift differential policy would apply.
+Any overtime pay will apply only when the supervisor requires the employee to work during hours where the overtime policy or Collective Agreement provision would apply.

 - Absences will be reported according the town’s Attendance Management Policy or an employee’s respective Collective Agreement, regardless of where the employee would be working that day.
-Recording and tracking work hours on the Employee Biweekly Exception Time Sheet is the responsibility of the telecommuter, regardless of the location where the work is performed.
+Recording and tracking work hours is the responsibility of the remote worker, regardless of the location where the work is performed.

-- Supervisors may require an employee to return to the Town of Oakville’s office on a regularly scheduled telecommuting day should work situations warrant such an action.
-If an employee is asked to return to the office during regularly scheduled telecommuting days frequently, the supervisor may re-evaluate the compatibility of the employee’s suitability for telecommuting and with appropriate notice to the employee, terminate the telecommuting arrangement.
+- Supervisors may require an employee to return to the Town of Oakville’s office on a regularly scheduled remote work day should work situations warrant such an action.
+If an employee is frequently asked to return to the office during regularly scheduled remote work days, the supervisor may re-evaluate the compatibility of the employee’s suitability for remote work and with appropriate notice to the employee, terminate the remote work arrangement.

-- If an employee is required to be in the office on a regularly scheduled telecommuting day, mileage is not paid.
+- If an employee is required to be in the office on a regularly scheduled remote work day, mileage is not paid.

-- Telecommuting arrangements will vary among departments and business units, depending on the function and responsibilities of the employee.
-Each department must maintain some appropriate complement of employees who work on site at the Town of Oakville’s offices in order to function effectively.
+- Remote work arrangements will vary among departments and business units, depending on the function and responsibilities of the employee.
+Each department must consider maintaining some appropriate complement of employees who work on site at the Town of Oakville’s offices in order to function effectively.